julianmack/Data_Assimilation/README.md

 ## Installation

 ## Getting Started
+Defined for Fluidity data

 ### Data Assimilation

 ### AE Define and Train

 ## Repo Structure
+To run tests ...:
 ### Config classes

 ## Using this repo to training your own models